-This cohort of students will be the first to study the new Religious Studies GCSE for examination in the summer of 2018.
-As with other subjects, Religious Studies has seen the introduction of a brand new two year specification based on the study of Catholic Christianity, Judaism and Philosophy and Ethics.
+• This cohort of students will study the new Religious Studies GCSE for examination in the summer of 2020.
+As with other subjects, Religious Studies has seen the introduction of a new two year specification based on the study of Catholic Christianity, Judaism and Philosophy and Ethics.